Laserkanon/thread-pilot/README.md

 ### 8.3.
 Security
 -   **Centralized Secret Management**: Refactor the solution to remove secrets (like database passwords) from `appsettings.json` and `docker-compose.yml` files.
 Instead, integrate a proper secret management tool like HashiCorp Vault or Azure Key Vault.
 This addresses the concern of having passwords committed to the repository and prepares the application for secure production deployments.
--   **Externalize SQL Username**: The SQL username (`sa`) is currently hardcoded in configuration builders.
-This should be externalized and managed as a secret to improve security and flexibility.
 -   **Secret Scanning**: Integrate automated secret scanning tools (like Gitleaks) into the CI pipeline to prevent sensitive information like API keys or credentials from being accidentally committed to the repository.

 ### 8.4.
 Testing and Quality Assurance